Up | Home

 2. Calculating decibels

-\begin{equation} \label{eq:ratio-to-decibels} \text{dB} = 20 \log_{10} \left( \frac{a}{b} \right) \\ \end{equation}
+\begin{equation} \label{eq:power-ratio-to-decibels} \mathrm{dB} = 10 \log_{10} \left( \frac{a}{b} \right) \\ \end{equation}

 Therefore, given the decibels, the ratio between the two values can also be obtained using a similar formula.

-\begin{equation} \label{eq:decibels-to-ratio} \frac{a}{b} = 10^{\frac{\text{dB}}{20}} \end{equation}
+\begin{equation} \label{eq:decibels-to-power-ratio} \frac{a}{b} = 10^{\frac{\mathrm{dB}}{10}} \end{equation}

 3. Example

-To illustrate this, the following amplifier circuit will be used.
-An input signal of \(V_{in}\) volts is amplified using a specific gain of \(G\) decibels into an output signal of \(V_{out}\) volts2.
+To illustrate this, a simple amplifier circuit will be used.
+An input signal of \(V_{\mathrm{in}}\) volts RMS is amplified using a specific gain of \(G\) decibels into an output signal of \(V_{\mathrm{out}}\) volts3.
+For this example, it will be assumed that the input voltage is 2 volts RMS, the gain of the amplifier is 5 decibels, and the maximum input voltage supported by the device is 4.5 volts RMS.

 understanding-decibels1.svg